 Even plastics such as celluloid dresser items and Bakelite crib toys should be examined for cracks.
 Although they are less likely to be damaged than similar glass or porcelain pieces, they can still succumb to pressure when not treated with care.
 Basically, check everything very well before you purchase it.
 If it doesn't measure up to the price tag, leave it behind.

 Always inspect the surface of glassware for excessive scratching from utensils and other wear.
 Some dishwasher detergents can be very rough on glass causing permanent "etching" that is often an almost iridescent, film or clouding on the surface.
 This is seen fairly often on Depression glass, and referred to as "sick" glass.

-Sickness, can be confused with surface dirt, so when in question wet the surface of the item to clean it.
+Sickness can be confused with surface dirt, so when in question wet the surface of the item to clean it.
 If the cloudiness wipes away, it’s just dirt.
-If it comes back as the glass dries, it's sickness (meaning that the glass is permanent etched) and virtually irreparable.
+If it comes back as the glass dries, it's sickness (meaning that the glass is permanently etched) and virtually irreparable.
 Sometimes stubborn water stains inside of glass vases can be removed by using denture cleansing tablets.
-Water stains usually appear as a ring within the glass, and only impact a small part of the overall piece.
+Water stains usually appear as a ring within the glass and only impact a small part of the overall piece.
 Most of the time sick glass will be cloudy all over.